Brass Band of Huntsville (BBoH), a rising “Musical Star of Alabama”

 World Premiere Performance – July 16, 2019

-The Brass Band of Huntsville will perform the world premiere of “The Von Braun Suite”, along with commissioned arrangements celebrating Alabama’s Bicentennial, as featured entertainment during the Apollo 11 Homecoming Celebration Dinner & Program to be held beneath the Saturn V rocket in the Davidson Center for Space Exploration at the U.S. Space and Rocket Center on July 16, 2019.
+The Brass Band of Huntsville performed the world premiere of “The Von Braun Suite”, along with commissioned arrangements celebrating Alabama’s Bicentennial, as featured entertainment during the Apollo 11 Homecoming Celebration Dinner & Program held beneath the Saturn V rocket in the Davidson Center for Space Exploration at the U.S. Space and Rocket Center on July 16, 2019.
 Retired NASA engineer and best-selling author Homer Hickam performed the narration scripted at the beginning of each movement.

 Sponsorships and Support

 “The Von Braun Suite” commission was made possible through the generosity of principal sponsor Radiance Technologies, Inc., and support in part by the Huntsville Arts & Cultural Grant Fund, a program of the City of Huntsville and Arts Huntsville and the Huntsville Chamber Music Guild in memory of former Board Member Dr. Charles Lundquist.
 The July 16th world premiere performance was sponsored in part by Torch Technologies.